-To test which pants truly deserved the title of best women's ski pants, our testing team, of course, went skiing.
+To determine which pairs truly deserved the title of best women's ski pants, our team (of course) went skiing.

 Weather Resistance

-When Mother Nature didn't provide the perfect testing conditions, we created our own.
-Each pair of pants was not only put through a range of real-world harsh weather on the mountain, but also subjected to a controlled shower test: This involved a laughable two minutes, where our testers wore the pants while being drenched with water, evaluating how well the seams, zippers, and fabric held up against prolonged exposure.
-We also tested them in blustery conditions to assess their wind resistance and overall protection from the elements.
+Each pair of pants was not only subjected to a range of real-world harsh weather, but went through a controlled shower test.
+This involved two minutes of direct spray, where our (giggling) testers wore the pants while being drenched with water.
+This allowed us to evaluate how well the seams, zippers, and fabric held up against prolonged moisture exposure.
+We also tested them in biting winds and high gusts to assess their wind resistance and overall protection from the elements.

 Fit and Comfort

-With the wide range of body types, evaluating fit can be a bit subjective.
+We know from testing women's ski pants for a decade now, that fit is highly subjective and personalized.
 Still, comfort is key for everyone — no matter their shape or size.
 To get a well-rounded view, we asked as many friends as possible to try on pants and had a testing team of different body types.
 We assessed if any elements of the fit made them uncomfortable or didn't work well for certain bodies.

 Ventilation

-For testing ventilation, we first examined the vents on each pair of pants and bibs and used them in the mountains.
-The most effective testing for this metric came on warm, spring-like days when proper airflow was essential to avoid overheating.
-We also assessed breathability and venting capabilities during the uphill in the backcountry, where good temperature regulation is crucial to the pant's performance.
+For testing ventilation, we first examined the vents on each pair of pants and bibs and assessed their effectiveness in practice.
+The best testing for this metric came on warm, spring-like days when proper airflow was essential to avoid overheating.
+We also assessed the properties and breathability of the fabrics themselves. and We continued to test venting capabilities during the uphill in the backcountry, where good temperature regulation is crucial to a pant's performance.
+Though not everyone will use their ski pants in the backcountry, this helps us determine how well they function in the most demanding environments.

 Warmth